alanb128/big-sensor/README.md

 If there is another service on the device named `mqtt` the sensor readings will be published to that broker.
 Otherwise, you can specify an MQTT broker address with the environment variable `MQTT_ADDRESS`.
 If MQTT is active, the http server will be disabled.
 To enable the http server on port 7575 anyway, set `ALWAYS_USE_HTTPSERVER` to `1`.

 You can specify the MQTT topic to be published with `MQTT_PUB_TOPIC` otherwise the default topic is `sensors`.
 The `MQTT_PUB_INTERVAL` sets the number of seconds between packet publication.
 The default value is 8 seconds.
 This interval also controls how often the sensor data is printed to the standard output.
-To disable this printing, set `PRINT_READINGS` to `0`.
+To disable this printing, set `VERBOSE` to `0`.
+(This also eliminates other repetitive non-error printing.)

-To add the block to your docker-compose file:
+To add the block to your docker-compose file, see this example:

 ```

-TBD
+version: '2.1'

+services:
+  connector:
+    image: bh.cr/al_s_apps/big-sensor-armv7hf
+    restart: always
+    labels:
+      io.balena.features.supervisor-api: 1  # necessary to discover services
+    privileged: true # necessary to read sensors

 ```